HELP CENTER

 What is an accreditation letter?

 An accreditation letter is a document that certifies your status as an accredited investor.
-The letter is typically signed by an attorney, CPA, or financial advisor.
-Alternatively, you may use the third-party accreditation verification provider, https://www.verifyinvestor.com/.
-They will issue you a signed letter, which you can forward to investorservices@origininvestments.com when completed.
+The letter is typically signed by an attorney, CPA or financial advisor.
+Alternatively, you may use third-party accreditation verification provider https://www.verifyinvestor.com/.
+It will issue you a signed letter, which you can forward to investorservices@origininvestments.com when completed.

-Will I be able to complete a subscription without an accreditation letter?
+Can I complete a subscription without an accreditation letter?

-If you are waiting for your letter to be completed by your attorney, CPA, or financial advisor, you may still complete your subscription.
-However, we will not be able to send out your capital call notice if we have not yet received your signed letter.
+If you are waiting for your letter to be completed by your attorney, CPA or financial advisor, you may still complete your subscription.
+However, we cannot send out your capital call notice if we have not yet received your signed letter.

 Why do I need to submit a copy of my ID?